Synodic-Software/CPPython/README.md

-# Conan-for-Poetry
+# Synodic-Poetry
-A plugin for Poetry that enables integrated Conan support.
+A Plugin for Poetry that enables a transparent Conan and CMake workflow.